isabella232/experience-manager-guides-learn.en/help/tutorials/knowledge-base/kb-articles/authoring/webeditor/customization/add-custom-button-to-webeditor-toolbar.md

 ---
-title: Add custom styles to Guides webeditor
+title: Add new custom actionable button in webeditor toolbar
-description: Learn how add custom styles to change look and feel of the Guides webeditor.
+description: Learn how add a new custom button in webeditor toolbar and call javascript to custom operate it.

 ---
 # Add new custom actionable button in webeditor toolbar